ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

    - file [issue #70](https://github.com/ioggstream/draft-polli-ratelimit-headers/issues/70) to collect
      feedback

-   To overcome this situation we specified that the provided values were the one used to evaluate the current request.
+   To overcome this situation we specified that the provided values were the ones used to evaluate the current request.
 See {{providing-ratelimit-headers}}.

    Here are some ideas, contribute yours into the issue:

-   - pass the information in a different header (eg `Warning`, `RateLimit-Scope`)
+   - pass the information in a different header (eg `RateLimit-Scope`)
    - add a custom parameter to `RateLimit-Limit` (this spec already allows that, like shown in the following two examples